-This award recognises an organisation that has made a significant demonstrated improvement to its work health and safety performance.
-This may include making changes that have improved risk management, safety systems, injury prevention and/or safety culture.
+This award recognises an organisation that has made and demonstrated a significant improvement to its work health and safety performance.
+This may include making changes that have improved risk management, safety systems, injury prevention, psychological risks and/or safety culture.

 - What was the issue?